apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 **--host && --port**

-Used to specify the host and port of syncer, where host only plays the role of distinguishing itself in the cluster, which can be understood as the name of syncer, and the name of syncer in the cluster is `host: port`.
+Used to specify the host and port of Syncer, where host only plays the role of distinguishing itself in the cluster, which can be understood as the name of Syncer, and the name of Syncer in the cluster is `host: port`.

 ```SQL
 bash bin/start_syncer.sh --host 127.0.0.1 --port 9190